servicerocket-labs/forge-fundamentals/exercise-3.md

    export const handler = resolver.getDefinitions();
    ```

-   This file contains all the backend resolver functions that the app can invoke from the frontend.We’ve only defined a single function called getText that only does two things.
-It first logs the request context (req) and it also returns a response with a value of Hello, World! to the frontend.
+   This file contains all the backend resolver functions that the app can invoke from the frontend.
+We’ve only defined a single function called `getText` that only does two things.
+It first logs the request context (`req`) and it also returns a response with a value of `Hello, World!` to the frontend.

    If we were to examine the req object that gets logged out in line 6, it would look something like: